NASA's 2018 International Space Apps Challenge: October 19-21

 The world’s largest hackathon challenges teams from around the world to collaboratively use NASA data to create open-source solutions to challenges for living on Earth and in space.

 Calling all coders, scientists, designers, storytellers, problem-solvers, and anyone enthusiastic about addressing challenges faced on Earth and in space: The world’s largest hackathon is coming soon to a location near you!
-The 2018 NASA International Space Apps Challenge takes place at more than 100 global locations—including virtually—October 19 through 21.
+NASA's 2018 International Space Apps Challenge takes place at more than 100 global locations - including virtually - October 19 through 21.

 Over an exciting 48 hours, teams work collaboratively developing open-source solutions to address global needs applicable to both life on Earth and in space based on specific challenges.
 Last year’s hackathon brought together more than 25,000 participants at 187 event locations across six continents.
 This year’s event features teams at locations ranging from Abia State, Nigeria, to Zaragoza, Spain (as well as virtual participants who can be located just about anywhere on Earth).